System Prompts in the Claude Agent SDK

 }

 The append text gets added to the end of the Claude Code preset.
+Use this when building file-manipulation or research agents that also need your operator context.

 ---